 “We tested frequently,” says Shari.
-“She always had to check her blood sugar before her team left for a game.
-We tried to be as prepared as possible, sending a bag of Skittles with her whenever she was doing something active so she could avoid hypoglycemia.”
+“She’d always have to check her blood sugar before her volleyball or softball team left for a game.
+We would try to be as prepared as we could, sending a bag of Skittles with her whenever she was doing something active so she could avoid hypoglycemia.”

-On December 7, 2017, Bree became the first pediatric patient to undergo an isolated pancreas transplant at American Family Children’s Hospital in Madison.
+In 2017, Bree became the first pediatric patient to undergo an isolated pancreas transplant at American Family Children’s Hospital.
 The intention was to eliminate her diabetes so she would no longer have to worry about whether her blood sugar was too low.
 And it worked.
 She spent just six days in the hospital, then went back to school after her holiday break.
-Today, she is a healthy, active teenager who doesn’t have to be concerned about life-threatening instances of hypoglycemia.

 Now, Bree is a psychology major who plans to become an occupational therapist.
 “My childhood wasn’t always super normal compared to my friends,” she says.
 “I want to help others and give back because others have helped me.”

 She has also found that being a transplant recipient is an excellent icebreaker in college classes.
 “They ask us to share something interesting about ourselves, and I definitely have a story to tell,” she says.